 Load the tree cores in paper straws into the sample holder and fill in the spreadsheet template that can be downloaded on https://dendrochronomics.ugent.be/#software.
 Each number corresponds to a given position in the sample holder.

-Scanning in an X-ray microCT facility: consult an X-ray CT expert for the proper settings and scanning protocol.
+Scanning in an X-ray µCT facility: consult an X-ray CT expert for the proper settings and scanning protocol.
 For the scanner used in this protocol, see 37.

-Reconstruction of the scanned images: consult an X-ray CT expert for the proper settings of the reconstruction, or the settings that come with the CT scanner (software package of the X-ray CT scanner, freely available).
+Reconstruction of the scanned images: consult an X-ray CT expert for the proper settings of the reconstruction, or the settings that come with the CT scanner (software package of the X-ray CT scanner).
 For reconstruction parameters for this protocol, see 37.

 Obtain TRW data, density data and anatomical data